steffenad/SmartSubmeters_for_SmartHomes/README.md

 IOT ANALYTICS is a fictive company.
 I am working as a Data Scientist for this company to help a client which is interested to use ML for their business.

-  A regional home developer wants to use data analytics for a new set of electrical sub-metering devices for power management in Smart Homes.
+  A regional home developer wants to use data analytics for a new set of electrical sub-metering devices for **power management in Smart Homes**.
 Installing these submeters could be a big step towards the developer's goal of offering highly efficient Smart Homes.

-  Task: To analyze this data to determine what kind of analytics and visualizations can be created that would empower "Smart Home" owners with greater understanding and control of their power usage.
+  **Task**: To analyze this data to determine what kind of analytics and visualizations can be created that would empower "Smart Home" owners with greater understanding and control of their power usage.

-### Data Set:
+## Data Set:

 Abstract: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 The Data Set contains 2075259 measurements gathered in a house located in Sceaux (7km of Paris, France) between December 2006 and November 2010 (47 months).